 Transfer pricing documentation and country-by-country (CbC) reporting

-Transfer pricing documentation requirements have also recently been introduced in law in order to comply with the requirements of various international Conventions/Agreements executed by the government (see Base Erosion and Profit Shifting [BEPS] in the Other issues section), inter alia, including the following:
+Transfer pricing documentation requirements have also been provided in law in order to comply with the requirements of various international Conventions/Agreements executed by the government (see Base Erosion and Profit Shifting [BEPS] in the Other issues section), inter alia, including the following:

 - Every taxpayer, being a constituent entity of a multinational entity (MNE) group having turnover of more than PKR 100 million, is required to keep, maintain, and make available a ‘Master File’, containing certain prescribed information.